 The Battle of Waterberg took place on August 11, 1904, in German South-West Africa (Namibia) and triggered the annihilation decree by German military of the Herero people, the indigenous nomadic inhabitants of the area.
-An estimated 60,000 to 100,000 people perished during and after the Battle of Waterberg, which marked the beginning of Germany’s extermination campaign that continued until 1908.
+An estimated 60,000 to 100,000 people perished after the Battle of Waterberg, which marked the beginning of Germany’s extermination campaign that continued until 1908.

 The German colonization of South-West Africa began in 1883, two years before the official Partition of Africa, when settlers arrived and expropriated land, cattle, and water rights from local peoples, including the Herero.
 By 1903, the Herero had ceded over 50,000 square miles of land to the Germans.
 Some Herero resisted German settler encroachment and engaged in periodic battles with the settlers.
 In one of the largest of these battles, the Herero–led Samuel Maharere–killed about 100 German soldiers and farmers near the small northern town of Okahandja.